 To get into investment banking, you’ll typically need a university degree at a 2.1 or above.
 Most investment banks take on graduates from all academic disciplines and all universities.
 However, a prerequisite for most technology divisions is a technical degree or a degree with a significant IT component, such as computer science/IT or software engineering degrees.
 And investment banks, in practice, tend to go for graduates from ‘top universities’.
 Having a relevant internship on your CV is almost a must if you want to secure a graduate job in this area of banking.

 Most people enter into insurance via a structured apprenticeship/school leaver programme or a graduate programme.

 Insurance careers for school leavers

 The level 4 higher apprenticeship in insurance is the most suitable way into the industry for school/college leavers with A levels or equivalent who don't want to go to university – it is equivalent to a higher national certificate (HNC) or roughly one year of university.
-Entry requirements vary across different insurance companies, but most will request a minimum of 240 to 300 UCAS points (two or three good A levels) and a minimum of five GCSEs at grades A to C, including maths and English.
+Entry requirements vary across different insurance companies, but most will request a minimum number of UCAS points (two or three good A levels) and a minimum of five GCSEs at grades A* to C/9 to 4, including maths and English.
 The level 4 higher apprenticeship can lead to a level 6 higher apprenticeship – equal to a degree.
 There isn’t a level 5.